 TABLE 3: AUTHORITIES

-Authority to enter into, approve, or terminate Grants, Cooperative Agreements, and Other Transactions has been approved as shown in Table 3.
+Authority to enter into, approve, or terminate Grants, Cooperative Agreements, Other Transactions, and Procurements for Experimental Purposes has been approved as shown in Table 3.
 This authority may be redelegated within the contracting functional chain of responsibility, in writing, under such terms, conditions, and limitations as may be deemed appropriate.